Skip to product information

 Tax included.

-Saara El-Arifi is the Sunday Times bestselling author of The Final Strife and The Battle Drum, the first two instalments of The Ending Fire Trilogy inspired by her Ghanaian and Sudanese heritage.
+Saara El-Arifi is the Sunday Times bestselling author of The Final Strife and The Battle Drum, the first two installments of The Ending Fire Trilogy, which is inspired by her Ghanaian and Sudanese heritage.
 After a decade in marketing and communications, she returned to academia to complete a master’s degree in African studies alongside her writing career.
 She lives in London.

 Nia ‘N. E.’ Davenport is the author of The Blood Trials and its sequel, The Blood Gift.
 She studied Biological Sciences and Theatre Arts at the University of Southern California and has an MA in Secondary Education.
 When she isn’t writing, she teaches English and biology and advocates for diverse perspectives and protagonists in literature.
 She lives in Texas.